sailfish009/goodvibes/docs/goodvibes.readthedocs.io/index.rst

 If you want to contribute to the translation effort, don't be shy, `get involved <https://hosted.weblate.org/engage/goodvibes>`_ !

-Artwork is made by Hector Lahminèwskï, feel free to visit his homepage `Lahminewski Lab <http://lahminewski-lab.net>`_ and get in touch.
+Artwork is made by Hector Lahminèwskï.
+Feel free to visit his homepage `Lahminewski Lab <http://lahminewski-lab.net>`_ and get in touch.